hugocf/ferreira.cc/content/clippings/2012/masteradept-fyi-from-sgt-mad-dog-tracy-as.md

 > Soldier: \[hands nail clippers to TSA guy, makes it through security\]
 >
 > To top it off, the TSA demanded we all be swabbed for "explosive
 > residue" detection.
-Everyone failed, \[go figure, we just came home
+Everyone failed, [go figure, we just came home
-> from a war zone\], because we tested positive for "Gun Powder
+> from a war zone], because we tested positive for "Gun Powder
 > Residue".
 Who the Hell is hiring these people?
 This might be a good
 > time to remind everyone that approximately 233 people re-boarded that
 > plane with assault rifles, pistols, and machine guns-but nothing that
-> could have been used as a weapon. **Can someone please tell me What
+> could have been used as a weapon. **Can someone please tell what
 > the hell happened to OUR country while we were gone?**